 As soon as children discover the Internet, they want to learn how to create a website.
-Make a website with your kids in 7 easy steps, even if you have no idea how to get started.
+Help your kids create a website in 8 easy steps, even if you have no idea how to get started.

 1. Choose a Topic